 In the room of busts, the party inspects the different family members.
 The bust of Priscilla Malévol tugs at Longo’s shadow, and while the party inspects the phenomenon, they hear footsteps coming up the hall.
 Astaire quickly casts hold portal on the door and everyone stays quiet.
 Someone tries to open the door, then the voice of Gilbert Malévol cuts in, and he tries the door.
 Concluding that it’s another stuck door Gilbert and his merry men move on, and the footsteps fade.
 Jamila and Bandit investigate the sword in the head.
 Bandit sees “SCRUPULOUS” on the hilt and senses that it is a magic sword.
 Jamila takes it, and Scrupulous the intelligent sword introduces themselves to Jamila.
 Astaire examines Claudette’s jeweled eyes and surmises that they’ll bleed if removed, but uses his sword to pry them out anyhow.

 Then they hear shouts down the hall–the merry men heard the party, running back to the room of busts!
 Astaire quickly casts hold portal again, and the merry men can’t open the door.
 Gilbert orders it kicked down.
 The party decides to try the unopened door to the east–into a closet!
 Making their way into the closet, Jamila uses Scrupulous to detect a hidden door.
 They advance into an empty room with some broken glass on the floor and quickly shut the secret door behind them.
 The next room is a laboratory.
 There is a basket of rags in the corner.
 Lou sees a homunculon bang its tiny fist against the glass, and Astaire takes a closer look.
 Lou examines the bouncing sparks in the dome.
 The homunculon is a hand with two fingers that end in smaller hands.
 The palm has an eye and a mouth.
 The party hears one of the merry men discover the hidden door, and enter the room.
 The merry men open fire, and Tugtar, Lou, and Jamila step in to fight.
+Astaire turns around to survey the room, and sees Merlerik Malévol, Founder, now wraith, passing through the wall into the room!
+He casts protection of evil over himself, and Merlerik is rebuffed.
+Jamila steps in to fight the wraith with Scrupulous.
+Tugtar stands close by, and whiffs with their hammer.
+A battle ensues between Jamila and the wraith, who drains 2 points of constitution before dying, burning shadows into the walls.
+Ysambeau witnesses the battle holding the lantern the entire time.
+After the victory Tugtar gives him a pair of greaves and Ysambeau’s morale goes up a point.
+Astaire rolls the four bodies of the merry men in the empty room, and eats one of their sausages, and takes their possessions.

 Gilbert abandons the battle, leaving a merry man behind.
 Bandit tackles and gives chase after Gilbert down the hall and through the Knight’s Hall, where he slashes a cut in gilbert’s forearm.
 There are 5 headless manservants with trays of wine.
 Gilbert makes it into the feasting hall and Bandit tackles them again.
 Longo catches the lone merry man and runs them through with their sword, looting their body while they are alive.
 The merry man attempts to parley, then fight, and then dies.
 Lou runs into the knight’s hall and is served mulled wine, then runs over to see Bandit punch Gilbert’s head with his Ring of the Ram Goddess.
 His head explodes.
 A merry man appears, sees the carnage, and flees.
 Lou gives chase, tumbling down the stairs with him.
 Four merry men are down below.
 One holds a lantern, and the other three attack Lou with their swords, slashing at him.
 Lou runs back up the stairs, and the merry men retreat.
+Bandit takes a gold pocketwatch off of Gilbert, and moves the weapons far from the body.
+He thens looks over the ghoulish feast on the table.
+Brined eyeballs in a jar follow his movement.

 Bandit: Where’s the goddamn salt???